burke-software/schooldriver/docs/index.rst

 Users with the proper permissions may be allowed to edit attendance for the entire school.
 To do so,

-1. Select **Attendance** from the navigation menu
+1. Select **Attendance** from the navigation menu, then **Edit**.
-2. Click **Edit** from the drop down

-The edit screen will display all students who have been marked anything other than *Present*.
-Users can then enter or make any edits/notes.
-For example if a student was marked absent, but the school later received a doctor's note, the user can then switch from *Absent* to *Absent Excused* with a note saying- *Doctor Visit*.
+2. The Edit screen will display all students who have *not* been marked *Present*; edits/notes may be entered.
+For example, if the school later receives a doctor's note for an absent student, *Absent* may be switched to *Absent Excused* with a *Doctor Visit* note.

-This dashboard also contains a filter option located to the right of the screen, similar to other dashboards in SWoRD.
-This filter option allows users on this menu to filter by date or date range, and also by attendance status- absent, tardy, absent excused, etc.
+This dashboard also contains a filter option located to the right of the screen, allowing filtering by date, date range, or attendance status (absent, tardy, absent excused, etc.).

 ===================
 Discipline
 ===================

-The discipline module tracks a student’s discipline information, including: infractions, actions to be taken, and the teacher who reported the infraction.
-Similar to the other modules in SWoRD, discipline reports can be generated and exported into an Excel document for convenience.
+The discipline module tracks a student’s discipline information including infractions, actions to be taken, and the teacher who reported the infraction.
+Similar to the other modules in SWoRD, discipline reports can be generated and exported into an Excel document.

 View Discipline
 -----------------
-For fast lookup of a particular student's discipline record, SWoRD allows you to do a quick lookup.
+For fast lookup of a particular student's discipline record:

-From the Navigation menu located on top of your page, select **Discipline**, then **View**.
-SWoRD will open a page with a text box.
-Begin typing in the name of the student you would like to view, and SWoRD will present you with a list of available students, as shown below:
+1. Select **Discipline** from the navigation menu, then **View**.
+2. Begin typing in the name of the student in the text box, and SWoRD will present you with a list of available students as shown below:

 PICTURE

-Once the appropiate student has been selected, SWoRD will present all discipline information that has been input for the student:
+3. Once a particular student has been selected, SWoRD will present all discipline information that has been input for the student:

 PICTURE